Kamikaze-Kiwi/S3-Portfolio/research-security.md

 ## Salting

 A salt is a randomly generated string added to the password before it is hashed.
 This salt is then also stored in the database along with the hashed password.
 This makes rainbow tables completely useless.
 An added bonus is that if multiple users have the same password, they will still have a different hash.

+In Java, it's easy to generate a salt using `secureRandom.nextBytes(salt);`, where salt is an empty byte array.

 #